 - A return or onward ticket to the country of origin, domicile or destination.

-- Travelers departing from Kenya will be required to abide by the particular travel, health and COVID-19 related requirements of the transit and destination countries.
+- Passengers traveling out of the country will be required to abide by the particular travel, health and COVID-19 related requirements of the transit and destination country.

-- Pre-departure RDT or PCR testing may be considered at the discretion of any airlines departing from or terminating in Kenya.
+- Pre-departure RDT or PCR testing may be considered at the discretion of any of the airlines departing from or terminating in Kenya.

 These regulations are subject to change without notice.